top of page

 To get better.
 To be better.
 To perform at my peak level.

-This is what I did in high school: My primary jobs were to be a student, get excellent grades, play sports and participate in extracurricular activities.
+This is what I did in high school: My primary jobs were to be a student, get exceptional grades, play sports and participate in extracurricular activities.
 This is what I did as a child of two full-time working parents.
 They were busy, and so was I.

-I would be standing on the pitcher’s mound on a warm spring day, and these are some of the questions that would come up:
+I would be standing on the pitcher’s mound on a warm spring day, and these are some of the questions that would come up.

 Do I like being in control?